aghosh0605/JWT-Authentication/README.md

 ## See .env.example to setup .env

 # API Endpoints
 1. `/register`                      -- Register as an User route
 2. `/login`                         -- Login as an User Route
 3. `/welcome`                       -- Protected Route by authentication
+4. `/`                              -- Healthcheck Route
+5. `/user/verify//:id/:token`       -- Verify User Email with Mail